Ironhack-Archive/webdev-m2-reference-project/readme.md

     Create: "As a user I can add a quote so i can share it with the rest of the comunity."

-    Show: "As a user I can show a specific quote so i can see the details of the quote."

     Edit: "As a user I can edit a quote so i can change it details."

     Delete: "As a user I can delete a quote so i can erase it from the face of the earth."

-    like: "As a user I can mark a quote in favorite so i can see it in my profile."
+    Like: "As a user I can mark a quote in favorite so i can see it in my profile."

 ---
 ## Backlog:

   ### Quote Epic:
+    Show: "As a user I can show a specific quote so i can see the details of the quote."

     Report: "As a user I can report a quote so i can help building a cool comunity"

-    Comment: "As a user i can comment a quote so i can start a thread cith other members of the comunity"
+    Comment: "As a user i can comment a quote so i can start a thread with other members of the comunity"

   ## Admin Epic:
-    Delete quote:

-    Block user:
+    Delete quote: "As an admin i can delete a quote so i can react to a reported quote"

+    Block user: "As an admin i can block a user so i can clean the comunity"

 ---
 ## Models